The number of tangencies between two families of curves: Conditional upper bound for the doubly-grounded case

-Before proving Theorem \ref{thm:doubly-grounded} we define a certain redrawing of the curves to make some arguments easier (see Figure \ref{fig:redrawing}).
+We first define a certain redrawing of the curves to make some arguments easier (see Figure \ref{fig:redrawing}).
 For each curve $\gamma$ we choose an arbitrary point on it, $p_\gamma$.
-Then, we draw a star $\gamma^*$ such that its center is $p_\gamma$, and for each tangency $x$ of $\gamma$ and some other curve of the family, we draw an arc of the star $\gamma^*$ from $p_\gamma$ to $x$ that goes very close to the original curve.
-We repeat this for every curve transforming each into a star, while preserving disjointnesses and tangencies.
+Then, we draw a star-shaped curve $\gamma^*$ such that $p_\gamma\in \gamma^*$ will be a special point in $\gamma^*$, called the center, and for each tangency $x$ of $\gamma$ and some other curve of the family, we draw an arc from $p_\gamma$ to $x$ that goes very close to the original curve.
+We repeat this for every curve transforming each into such a star, while preserving disjointnesses and tangencies.

 This drawing can be regarded as a drawing $D$ of a bipartite graph $G$ in the plane, whose vertices correspond to the original curves, represented by the centers of the stars, and whose edges correspond to the tangencies.
 Note that each edge consists of one red and one blue part; we refer to these as \emph{edge-parts}.
 Thus, the number of edges of $G$ is exactly the number of tangencies in the original setting.
-Also, if two vertices are adjacent, then none of their neighboring edge-parts are allowed to intersect.
+Also, if two vertices are adjacent in $G$, then none of their neighboring edge-parts are allowed to intersect.
+Indeed, if $uv$ is an edge, then the star-shaped curves that correspond to $u$ and $v$ can only meet at their point of tangency.
 Nor are two edge-parts of the same color allowed to intersect.
 These observations immediately imply the following.

-\begin{claim} The drawing $D$ of $G$ obtained by the above redrawing process cannot contain a self-crossing path on 5 edge-parts.
+\begin{claim} The drawing $D$ of $G$ obtained by the above redrawing process cannot contain a self-crossing path on five edge-parts.
 Therefore, it can contain neither a self-crossing $C_4$, nor a self-crossing path on two edges. \end{claim}

+\begin{proof} Without loss of generality, suppose that the five edge-parts of a path are red, red, blue, blue, red.
+Denote the vertex between the first two red parts by $u$, the vertex between the two blue parts by $v$, and the vertex incident to the last red part by $w$.
+Recall that edge-parts of the same color do not intersect.
+Both blue edge-parts are incident to $v$, so they cannot intersect the edge-parts incident to a vertex adjacent to $v$.
+But each red edge-part is incident to either $u$ or $w$, which are both adjacent to $v$.
+Therefore, the path cannot be self-crossing. \end{proof}

 In \cite{marcustardosseq} it was proved that a graph $G$ which can be drawn without a self-crossing $C_4$ has at most $O(n^{3/2}\log n)$ edges.
 As the number of edges of $G$ equals the number of tangencies between curves, this implies the upper bound of $O(n^{3/2}\log n)$ on the number of tangencies between the curves that was mentioned in the introduction.
 Now we use this representation to prove our better upper bound in case the curves are doubly-grounded.